-So there are many people saying you can remove the front crash bars and swap them out with the passenger’s side crash bar.
-The reasoning behind this, is the slight curvature on the crash bar will be just enough to allow the wheels to turn at full lock without touching.
+Many F150 owners have confirmed that you can remove the front crash bars and swap them around with the passenger’s side crash bar.
+The reasoning behind this is the slight curvature on the crash bar will be just enough to allow the wheels to turn at full lock without touching.

-The bottom line, Ford added the tubular bars in the front to increase the safety rating and earn them the Top Safety Pick.
-This is a bit of a contentious issue, since not all the models received them and buyers specifically opted to buy these trucks due to their high safety aspect.
+Well basically, Ford added those tubular bars in the front to increase the truck’s safety rating and earn them the top safety pick.
+This is, however, a bit of a contentious issue, since not all the models received them and buyers specifically opted to buy these trucks due to their high safety aspect.
 The problem is, not everyone was getting the same safety package, when in fact the protective steel bars were only installed on certain models and left out on others.
-Sneaky-sneaky !!!
+Interesting!!!

-These steel bars actually make quite an impact in terms of your safety.
+These steel bars make quite an “impact” (no pun intended) in terms of your safety.
 Turns out the crew cabs who had them fitted aced the safety crash tests, while the ones exempt from them only received a dismal rating of “marginal” safety.
-Eek!
+OUCH!

 So, armed with this information, make sure you understand what it implies in terms of your safety, in the event of a crash.